azuredevcollege/trainingdays/day6/challenges/challenge3.md

 6bb87b6c22ea7dceee3cf87367aee2bd9045c1f255d98c4c01cac00ab6478d13
 ```

-It's created.
+It has been created.
 Now it's time to check and see its details.

 Type:
 ```shell